 Agricultural Engineering is the area of engineering concerned with the design, construction and improvement of farming equipment and machinery.
 Agricultural engineers integrate technology with farming.

 The minimum requirement is a Bachelor's degree.
 Additionally, a professional engineer (PE) license from the National Council of Examiners for Engineering and Surveying (NCEES) is required.

 For 2- and 4-year college and university programs across the country, visit our Where to Study page.

-In December 2018, the median yearly starting salary for an engineer was $66,530, according to Salary.com.
+In October 2019, the median yearly starting salary for an engineer was $60,446, according to PayScale.com.
 For more information, visit Study.com's Agricultural Engineer Profile.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS

 - National Society of Professional Engineers

 - The American Society of Agricultural and Biological Engineers